Pest management in frost-damaged vineyards

 Product selection

 Under times of financial challenge, the temptation may be to choose the least expensive option to achieve control.
-This may seem the best choice, but it is good to keep in mind other factors.
-For example, is the product effective under the current and predicted weather conditions; how long does it last; and how well will it control the target pest or disease?
-In the long run, it may be more cost effective to use a slightly more expensive product that lasts longer than the cheapest option.
-Depending on existing pest and disease pressure, a lower labeled rate may be used, though.
+It is good to keep in mind other factors, including if the product is effective under the current and predicted weather conditions; how long it lasts; and how well it controls the target pest or disease.
+In the long run, it may be more cost effective to use a slightly more expensive product that lasts longer than the cheapest option, especially if you are targeting one pest.
+The MSU Fruit Management Guide contains recommendations on which products are most effective and their spectrums of activity.
+It is available for order from the MSU Bookstore in print or downloadable PDF format.

 Insect and disease control approaches in frost-damaged Concord or Niagara vineyards